A PDE model for bleb formation and interaction with linker proteins: Derivatives

-\paragraph{Closing the system} The fluid system is not closed, but subject to external forces described by the Cauchy stress tensor.
+The fluid system is not closed, but subject to external forces $ \stokesNeumannData_t $.
 This is exactly where the membrane-cortex system comes into play: The potential energy of this system is considered to be the source of forces acting on the fluid and therefore being transformed into kinetic energy of the fluid.
-We also take a damping effect due to friction between the fluid particles and the cortex into account.
-In order to enforce \autoref{cond:normal velocity}, these forces are all directed normally to the cortex, so the tangential part of $ \jump{\cauchyStressTensor[\rescaled]{}{}} \normal[\rescaled{\membrane}(t)]{} $ is zero:
+We also take a damping effect due to friction between the fluid particles and the cortex into account with a linear friction model with friction constant $ \membraneDampingConst $ having dimension $ \physDimOf{\membraneDampingConst} = \dimMass \dimTime^{-1} \dimLength^{-2} $.
+In order to enforce \autoref{cond:normal velocity}, these forces are all directed normally to the cortex, so the tangential part of $ \stokesNeumannData_t $ is zero:

+Recalling \eqref{equ:membrane velocity condition:simplified}, we have the fluid particles at the membrane moving in the direction of the cortex normal.
+Taking the length of the velocity vector to be the change of the membrane's height in time, we have specified the Dirichlet boundary of $ \velocity $ at $ \membrane(t) $, and we therefore may express